 A web-based game simulation of "The Hatch" from LOST, where players must enter the numbers every 108 minutes to stop the electromagnetic radiation from building up and destroying the island/world.

 Originally built with procedural PHP and jQuery, I'm currently working on rebuilding it from scratch with VueJS + Vuex, Laravel, Redis, and Socket.io/NodeJS.
-This is teaching me a bit about software design patterns and modern component-based development.
-It's lots of fun and the users are excited for the release of v2.0!
+This is teaching me a bit about software design patterns and modern component-based frontend development.

 Learning A-Z Offline Books (Summer 2018)

 As my main project during my Summer 2018 Internship at Learning A-Z, this is a feature I added to the Kids A-Z Android App that allows students to choose a book to save for offline reading at a later time (this would later be able to be expanded to multiple books).
 It's not yet released, but there are plans for it being released in the future.